wins0k/laravel.php/README.md

 ## Learning Laravel

-I used docs on russian language. [docs on russian](https://github.com/russsiq/laravel-docs-8.x-ru)
+I used docs translated russian language. [docs on russian](https://github.com/russsiq/laravel-docs-8.x-ru)

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.